AndrasE/react-redux-calculator/README.md

 After some study in the realm of Redux I deicided to create my own project.
 Its using a combination of React useStates and Redux-Rtk for statemanagment.
-To spice things up I tried to recreate the windows calculators logic.
+To spice things up I tried to recreate the windows calculators logic including having access to  calculation history.
 I also added theme & sound settings and able to dispatch simple api calls to this projects hero, Chuck Norris.🤠

 <br/>